-Pelvic inflammatory disease (PID) is usually the result of infection with a bacterial STI, most often chlamydia and/or gonorrhoea.
-The
+Pelvic inflammatory disease (PID) is an STI-related condition and is usually the result of infection with bacterial STI such as

 Tinea is a common fungal skin condition.
 It can affect warm, moist areas, such as skin folds e.g. between toes, groin and under breasts.